Telematics ‘very effective’ in changing driver behaviour, says safety expert

 Introducing telematics to fleet vehicles was “an excellent way of monitoring behaviour”, she added.

-“If drivers are not aware of the danger they are in, how can they be expected to change behaviour?
-Telematics data is a good way of fleet managers providing evidence to address the risk,” Dr Dorn claimed at the seminar hosted by the Association of Car Fleet Operators (ACFO).
+“If drivers are not aware of the danger they are in, how can they be expected to change their behaviour?
+Telematics data is a good way for fleet managers to provide evidence to address the risk,” Dr Dorn claimed at the seminar hosted by the Association of Car Fleet Operators (ACFO).

-She went on to claim that drivers reverted back to bad habits when they knew telematics weren’t present and urged fleets to employ measures that were more in-depth in a bid to improve driver behaviour.
+Dr Dorn also claimed that drivers reverted to bad habits when they knew telematics weren’t present and urged fleets to employ measures that were more in-depth in a bid to improve driver behaviour.

 “When not being observed, driver behaviour returns to what it was, hence the benefits of telematics because drivers are being continuously monitored,” Dr Dorn said.